toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 ## Room Type Rate Thresholds

-Rate Thresholds defines the minimum and maximum acceptable amounts.
-They are used to verify that the rate given for the room are not unsually low or unsually high.
+Rate Thresholds defines the minimum and maximum acceptable amounts for a room night.
+They are used to verify that the rate given for the room are not abnormally low or abnormally high.

 ### Obtain rate thresholds for a single room type
 - Method: `GET`